amitavdevzone/foundation/readme.md

     php artisan vendor:publish --provider="Inferno\Foundation\FoundationServiceProvider" --force

+Once this is done, you will need to make a few additions to your user model like
-Once this is done, you need to add the Presentable trait to the User model.
+1. You need to add the Presentable trait to the User model.
 We will be using the Presenter package from Laracasts and so this setting is important.
+2. You will need to add the profile relation with the user

 Add the following code to your User model inside your app directory

     use PresentableTrait;
     protected $presenter = UserPresenter::class;

+    public function profile()
+    {
+        return $this->hasOne('Inferno\Foundation\Models\Profile');
+    }

 Once these steps are done, you can run the migrations and run the seeders to get started with your Inferno app and start coding for your next big idea.